Electrical DesignElectrical WiringHow ToProtection

 While some mobile connectors have built-in GFCI protection, using an additional GFCI breaker is still recommended.
 What if you change the model in the future or your spouse opts for a different model?

-Using a GFCI breaker instead of a normal breaker for NEMA 14-50 outdoor outlets and receptacles, especially for EV charging, is required to comply with the National Electrical Code (NEC).
+Using a GFCI breaker instead of a normal breaker for NEMA 14-50 outdoor receptacles, especially for EV charging, is required to comply with the National Electrical Code (NEC).
 Additionally, it is against the code to use outdoor and heavy-duty outlets and receptacles without ground fault circuit interrupter protection.

 If you are in a state which adopted the NEC -2020 or 2023, you have the following options: